You Can Beat Sugar Addiction, Too

 Emotional eating is part of the problem.
 As I substitute healthy foods for junk and eat better, it has become obvious when I am eating to satisfy emotional cravings.
 If I find myself foraging in the cupboards for comfort food to soothe an emotional upset, I don’t have quick-fix foods to grab any more.
 That slows me down enough to realize I’m not hungry, I’m upset.
 At first it was hard to sit with my uncomfortable feelings but the more I unhook from the addictive habit, the easier it gets.
 The trick is to start small and build gradually.

-When you’re in the gunk, you probably don’t recognize where it comes from.
+When you’re in grip of sugar addiction, you may not recognize that’s what’s going on.
 As you transition out of it, you can feel the difference.
 I can only describe what I’m feeling now as less gluey-ness.
 I’ve gone on cleanses over the years but this is different.
 I’m committed, this time.
 My focus is different.
 I have less inflammation in my joints.
 I think more clearly.
 Avoiding gluten and cow’s milk products wasn’t enough to restore my balance – though it did help my allergic symptoms.
 For more complete health, I had to eliminate sugar from my diet as well.

 Life is Better Off Sugar